Barlow and Chambers execution: Planning

 The drug run was organised by Perth criminal John Asciak.
 Chambers was enlisted for the job due to his experience in the task.
-Asciak spent much time at the residence of his girlfriend Debbie Colyer-Long and got to know her boarder, Kevin Barlow.

 Asciak soon learned Barlow had little money and few prospects for regular work.
 At the time Barlow was on compensation after injuring himself at work.
 He was depressed.
 He had also been threatened with the repossession of his car.

 Though Barlow and Chambers later testified they were tourists travelling alone who met by chance in Singapore and then opted to travel together, their meeting in Singapore in October 1983 was planned by Asciak.
 Chambers had previously had a meeting with Barlow in Perth to approve him for the job.
 To help conceal their activities, Barlow had flown to Singapore directly from Perth, while Chambers had flown there via Sydney.
 After the Singapore meeting they disobeyed orders by travelling together and sharing the same hotel rooms; they had been directed to stay apart.

 Barlow was a novice on his first drug run; he was convinced by organisers that as Chambers was an experienced drug courier the plan would proceed smoothly.
 Barlow was initially confident the drug run would be successful.

 The proposed drug run had been openly discussed by John Asciak and Kevin Barlow in the household of Debbie Colyer-Long prior to the event.
 Colyer-Long's brother-in-law Trevor Lawson learned of it and had informed the National Crime Authority of the scheme.